Spain: Landscapes from the Camino de Santiago

 Costa Quebrada.
 3 miles, easy to moderate.
 Travel to Santallina del Mar

-Your guides will be wearing Country Walkers shirts.
+Your leaders will be wearing Country Walkers shirts.
 Please be dressed for walking.
 Hiking shoes are required.

 Travel one hour and 20 minutes to the outskirts of Santander and the heart of the Natural Park of Costa Quebrada in Spain’s stunning Cantabria region.
 Here, dramatic cliffs, arches, islets, and coves tell a dramatic and unique story of the interplay of coastal rock formations and the ebb and flow of the tides.
 This is a spectacularly scenic corner of Spain.